multiversx/mx-chain-p2p-go/README.md

-# elrond-go p2p components
+# mx-chain-go p2p components

-The `Messenger` interface with its implementation are used to define the way to communicate between Elrond nodes.
+The `Messenger` interface with its implementation are used to define the way to communicate between Multiversx nodes.

 There are 2 ways to send data to the other peers:
 1. Broadcasting messages on a `pubsub` using topics;